-Within energy, transportation is responsible for the largest share of NO_x emissions, approx. 46 % of 2021 totals.
-Despite the fast growing trends of the transport sector (mainly road) since the 90s, the introduction of new petrol-engine passenger cars with catalysts converters and stricter regulations on diesel vehicles emissions, resulted in the limitation of the growth of these emissions or even in their decrease.
+Within energy, transportation is responsible for the largest share of NO_x emissions, approx. 47 % of 2022 totals.
+Despite the fast-growing trends of the transport sector (mainly road) since the 90s, the introduction of new petrol-engine passenger cars with catalysts converters and stricter regulations on diesel vehicles emissions, resulted in the limitation of the growth of these emissions or even in their decrease.
 In fact, the situation started to shift in the mid-2000s, as transport emissions growth has first stabilized and started to decline since 2005.
 In the most recent years, the situation has been inversed with an increase of emissions after 2013.
-In the reporting period, 1990-2021, NO_x emissions from transport decreased 42.0 %; and CO and NMVOC emissions registered reductions of more than 80 %.
-Other sectors (commercial/institutional, residential and agriculture/forestry) is a primary source of CO emissions representing approx. 37 % of the 2021 totals.
+In the reporting period, 1990-2022, NO_x emissions from transport decreased 41 %; and CO and NMVOC emissions registered reductions of more than 80 %.
+Other sectors (commercial/institutional, residential and agriculture/forestry) is a primary source of CO emissions representing approx. 42 % of the 2022 totals.

-SO_x emissions are mainly generated in the energy industry sector (approximately 33 % of total emissions in 2021) and combustion in manufacturing industries (approximately 41 % of total emissions in 2021), which are major consumers of fossil fuels.
+SO_x emissions are mainly generated in the energy industry sector (approximately 31 % of total emissions in 2022) and combustion in manufacturing industries (approximately 43 % of total emissions in 2023), which are major consumers of fossil fuels.
 In the past, oil and coal represented the biggest share of the fuel mix used in thermal electrical production in the country.
-The situation shifted along the years with the significant development of renewable sources and its greater importance in electrical production, and the introduction of new stricter laws regulating the residual fuel oil (Decree-Law 281/2000, 10^{th} November).
+The situation shifted along the years with the significant development of renewable sources and its greater importance in electrical production, and the introduction of new stricter laws regulating the residual fuel oil (Decree-Law No. 281/2000, 10th November).
 The introduction of natural gas and its increasing use since 1997 was a major step in the control of SO_x emissions.
-In 2021, natural gas represented the main fuel used in electric thermal generation.
+In 2022, natural gas represented the main fuel used in electric thermal generation.

-The emissions variation in the period 1990-2020 shows in fact a decrease in SO_x emissions in both subcategories: energy industries and manufacturing industries -94 % and -79 %.
-Since 2007, SO_x emissions from the energy industries registered a significant reduction (approximately 89 %) which is explained by the implementation of two new abatement systems (desulfurization in two Large Point Source Energy Plants in Mainland Portugal).
+The period 1990-2022 shows, in fact, a decrease in SO_x emissions in both sub-categories: energy industries (-94 %) and manufacturing industries (-78 %).
+Since 2007, SO_x emissions from energy industries registered a significant reduction (approximately 88 %), which is explained by the implementation of new abatement systems (desulfurization in two Large Point Source Energy Plants in Mainland Portugal).

-The decline in emissions from electricity production in latest years is the result of the phase-down in the use of coal in thermal production, which was definitively phased-out at the end of 2021 with the closure of the last Portuguese coal thermal plant (Sines), and the greater proportion of the renewable domestic production which grew 5 % in 2021 compared to 2020, mainly due to an increase of wind power (+7 %), the use of biomass and solar energy in electricity production (respectively +6 % and + 30 %).
-The use of natural gas in energy production decreased by 9 % in 2021 compared to 2020.
+The decline in emissions in electricity production in latest years is the result of the phase-down in the use of coal in thermal production which was definitively phased-out at the end of 2021 with the closure of the last Portuguese coal thermal plant (Sines), and the greater proportion of the renewable domestic production (without hydric) which grew 20 % from 2005 to 2022, mainly due to an increase of wind power.

+Tabl

+e 2.3:

+Indirect

+GHG

+and

+SOX

-Table 2.3: Indirect GHG and SOx emissions: 1990-2021
+able 2.3: Indirect GHG and SOx emissions: 1990-202

+1990-2022